twitter-archive/flockdb/doc/blog.md

 ![it's in the cloud](flockdb-layout.png)

-We use [the Gizzard library](http://github.com/twitter/gizzard) to handle partitioning layer.
+We use [the Gizzard library](http://github.com/twitter/gizzard) to handle the partitioning layer.
 A forwarding layer maps ranges of source IDs to physical databases, and replication is handled by building a tree of such tables under the same forwarding address.
 Write operations are acknowledged after being journalled locally, so that disruptions in database availability or performance are